1ceit/pfwiki/Controllers/LPPC/LPMA/Clearance-Delivery.md

 # Responsibility

-- The Tower Controller is, contrary to other divisions, **not** responsible for changing the aircraft's requested cruise level.
+- The Tower Controller is, **not** responsible for changing the aircraft's requested cruise level.
 Even if it does not follow the regulations, the aircraft's cruise altitude must be managed by Center/Approach Controllers when they are airborne.
 It is good practice to identify the possible mistake and inform the next controller.